KyrneDev/websocket/README.md

 # Setup

-There are several options for setting up this extensions, firstly, make sure it's installed on your forum, but don't enable it just yet, we have some prep work to do.
+There are several options for setting up this extension, firstly, make sure it's installed on your forum, but don't enable it just yet, we have some prep work to do.
 If you run into any problems, or just want someone to walk you through the install steps, don't hesitate to reach out to me on Discord @**Kyrne#9728**, and I'll be happy to help!
 I have also included a troubleshooting section down below, it contains fixes to some common problems.
 Once again, if you have any issues you need help with, please reach out to me.

 ## Option 1 - Proxy w/ SSL (Recommended)